Arrangedgodly/se_project_express/README.md

 # WTWR (What to Wear?): Back End
 The back-end for the WTWR project through Practicum.

+## Link to the Server
+The server can be found [here](https://api.graydonwasil.students.nomoredomainssbs.ru/)

 ## Project Features
 * User Authentication / Password Hashing System
   - Utilizes jsonwebtoken and bcrypt to privately authorize users and allow access to the API